milochase13/APP-Scraper/README.md

 Documents from all modes were scraped in the same three general json formats:

-1. [mode].jsonlist
+1. [mode].jsonlist.
   {
-   &ensp;  - 'url' : url of html page data taken from
+   &nbsp;  - 'url' : url of html page data taken from
-   &ensp;  - 'speeches' : each new author/speaker creates a speech
+   &nbsp;  - 'speeches' : each new author/speaker creates a speech
    &emsp;          - 'speaker' : author/speaker of speech
    &emsp;          - 'paragraphs' : list of paragraphs in given speech (as String)
    &emsp;          - 'tokenized_paragraphs' : tokenized paragraphs